-- In other cases (declaration of a component of a model or block class, modifiers on extends, and modifier on short class definitions): Modifiers for components shall only contain redeclarations of replaceable elements and binding equations.
-The binding equations in modifiers for components may in these cases only be for parameters, constants, inputs and variables having a default binding equation. - All non-partial model and block classes must be locally balanced.
+• In other cases (declaration of a component of a model or block class, modifiers on extends, and modifier on short class definitions): Modifiers for components shall only contain redeclarations of replaceable elements and binding equations.
+The binding equations in modifiers for components may in these cases only be for parameters, constants, inputs and variables having a default binding equation.